Environmental Science, BS - Humanity and Environment Option

-This option is designed primarily as a major for students interested in careers in environmental law, environmental journalism, environmental education, or public service.
-This option is also a good choice as an add-on (second) major for students who major in such areas as business, English, education, or political science.
+The Humanity and Environment emphasis is designed primarily as a major for students interested in careers in environmental law, environmental journalism, environmental education, or public service.
+This option is also a good choice as a second major for students in such areas as business, English, education, or political science.

 Core Requirements